ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/README.md

    *  Rephrase "sibling glue" as "glue for sibling domain name servers".

+   *  Expand paragraph noting this document does not make requirements about presence of glue in zones.

 9. Normative References

    [RFC1034]  Mockapetris, P., "Domain names - concepts and facilities",